MANAGEMENT

 ADVISORY BOARD

-Stefan Drößler, Academic Liaison Librarian (social sciences) at the University of Stuttgart Library and University of Stuttgart’s Open Access Officer; member of Amnesty International, active work in different committees of the German Section, spokesman of the Stuttgart-Nordwürttemberg district.
+Stefan Drößler, Deputy Director of the University Library of Tübingen; member of Amnesty International, active work in different committees of the German Section, spokesman of the Stuttgart-Nordwürttemberg district.